hyzzd/Twitter/README.md

 ## Twitter

-This is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).
+This is a basic twitter app to read and compose tweets via the [Twitter API](https://apps.twitter.com/).

 Time spent: `9 hours`